 Australian Ethical Investment + Superannuantion community grants.
 The next round of applications will open in early 2013.

 The Hoffman Foundation (downloadable Word document)

 Ian Potter Foundation offers a range of grants - 2013 closing dates are 5 February, 28 May, 17 September.

-Indigenous Languages Support (ILS) (Formerly the Maintenance of Indigenous Languages and Records program) - due 1 February 2013 (Note that this funding scheme supports Aboriginal and Torres Strait Islander language projects based on the Australian mainland.
+Indigenous Languages Support (ILS) - due 1 February 2013 (Note that this funding scheme supports Aboriginal and Torres Strait Islander language projects based on the Australian mainland.
 See the Torres Strait Regional Authority for projects based on the Torres Strait Islands.)

 Languages Other Than English Publishing Initiative — due 1 October 2013

 Myer Foundation and the Sidney Myer Fund - no specific closing date